Diplomats to Lebanon: Expect no aid before government formed

 This story has been corrected to show that the amount raised by international partners for Lebanon last year was $11 billion instead of $11 million.

-Associated Press writers Sarah El Deeb in Beirut and Matt Lee in Washington contributed to this report.
+Associated Press writers Sarah El Deeb and Fadi al-Tawil in Beirut and Matt Lee in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.